EricSchrock/bugjet/README.md

 Manually reviewing each transaction is a priority, so I chose to forgo the added complexity of adding a regex based config file to auto-categorize transactions.

+## Decision 5: Config file format

+Minimizing 3rd-party dependencies is a priority, so I chose to use JSON instead of YAML for the config file, accepting that JSON is slightly less human readable.